-The representative of any State or intergovernmental organizations may request the Secretariat to distribute informative documents through this channel (Rule 28.3).
-In this case the State or organization should provide a sufficient number of copies.
-Documents submitted by Parties and by the Secretariat relating to specific items on the agenda of the meeting shall be numbered by the Secretariat and included in its list of official documents.
+Representatives of intergovernmental organizations and registered observers may request the Secretariat to distribute information documents in the pigeon holes of the participants.
+They will however not be numbered or distributed electronically.
+In this case, the organization should provide a sufficient number of copies and clearly indicate on the document its author.
 Organizations that are not registered as observers may not distribute documents at the meeting.

 However, if any participant finds any document distributed through the pigeon holes offensive, he/she may make a formal complaint to the Bureau.
-The Rules of Procedure for CoP14 give the Bureau the right to decide on the appropriate action.
-In a case of the utmost gravity, it may recommend to the Conference to withdraw the right of admission to the meeting of the offending organization or to make a formal complaint to any State concerned.
+The Rules of Procedure give the Bureau the right to decide on the appropriate action.
+In a case of the utmost gravity, it may recommend to the Conference to withdraw the right of admission to the meeting of the offending organization or to make a formal complaint.